wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v2.1 =
-added support for MapBox basemaps, TinyMCE button optimizations, compatibility checks for cformsII
+added support for MapBox basemaps, TinyMCE button optimizations, check for incompatible plugins, Italian translation

 = v2.0 =
 added support for geo sitemaps, new mass actions for selected markers only, important bugfix for French translations causing maps to break